Tharga/Console/README.md

 # Tharga Console

-Tharga Toolkit Console is used to simplify construction of advanced console applications.
+Tharga Console is used to simplify construction of advanced console applications.

 Perfect for hosting local services where you want to be able to perform some extra features.

-The development platform is .NET C#.

 ## NuGet

-To get started you can download the prebuilt [NuGet package](https://www.nuget.org/packages/Tharga.Toolkit.Console/).
+To get started you can download the prebuilt [NuGet package](https://www.nuget.org/packages/Tharga.Console/).

 ## Engine, Command and Console